lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 005.md

 Giant Wasp + Rider dead.
 Rider doesn't seem to have anything of value on them.
 Nothing that points into attack orders, and most likely just attacked us because we destroyed their hive.

+[[Bikam]] went down during combat, and seems to be paralyzed because of the poison the wasp injected into

 # Loot: